Portulacaria afra Jacq.

 Derivation of name and historical aspects

 The name Portulacaria is composed of Portulaca + aria suggesting a similarity to the genus Portulaca.
 The word afra is in reference to the fact that the plant occurs in Africa.

 Recent research has shown the Porkbush to be an excellent 'carbon sponge' as it has the ability to sequestrate (absorb) free carbon from the atmosphere which is used to make plant tissue.
 Carbon is one of the major greenhouse gases which are responsible for the warming of the earth's atmosphere; it is produced in excess by burning of fossil fuels.
 Currently, humans are producing atmospheric carbon faster than the environment can absorb it, causing a deficit which remains in the atmosphere and causes heat from the sun to be trapped instead of being radiated back out into space.
 The porkbush has the unique ability to absorb more carbon from the atmosphere than most other plants and it does so particularly efficiently.
-A stand of Pork bush consequently has the ability to remove more carbon from the atmosphere than an equal amount of deciduous forest.
+A stand of Porkbush in an arid or semi-arid region has the ability to remove as much carbon from the atmosphere as an equal amount of deciduous forest.

 Further to its carbon habit, the large spreading shrub covers and shades the soil from the harmful rays of the sun creating a favourable environment under the bush for insects and other wildlife to inhabit, while the dead organic matter which accumulates under the bushes has an enriching effect on the soil.
 This further enrichment of the soil improves its water-holding capacity which further benefits the porkbush as well as other plants and animals including micro-organisms, which occur in the area.